Janis-Rullis-IT/nginx/docs/caching-php.md

 * `inactive` - time the cache expires.

 ### Tell NGINX that we want to control cache by our own
-By default NGINX cache reacts to Cache headers
+/nginx/docs//nginx/docs//nginx/docs//nginx/docs//nginx/docs/By default NGINX cache reacts to Cache headers
 * `fastcgi_ignore_headers Cache-Control Expires Set-Cookie;`

 ### Define allowed request methods that can be cached